IrynaVitkovych/python_challenge/README.md

 Python script can be found in the "main.py" file.
 The file with text results is in the "analysis" folder in the "budget_analasis.txt" file.
 In the resources folder, you can find the data file that was given for this task.

-While working on this module, I used Google, Xpert Learning Assistant, Chat GPT and tutor sessions, which helped me build the code.
+While working on this module, I used Google, Xpert Learning Assistant, Chat GPT, and tutor sessions, which helped me build the code.